fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

         - `updated`
         - `publishing`
     - `test_submission`: (boolean) whether the submission is a test submission
-    - `published_submission_ids`: ([integer]) submission ids published in the same period or quarter by the same agency
     - `publishing_user`: (string) the name of the last user to publish the submission
     - `certified`: (boolean) whether the submission has been certified or not
     - `published_on`: (string) the last time/date the submission was published. (`YYYY-MM-DD HH:mm:ss`)
     - `quarterly_submission`: (boolean) whether the submission is quarterly
-    - `certification_deadline `: (string) the last date of the submission window, when the certification is due
     - `time_period`: (string) the time frame for the submission

 ##### Errors